Abbey of Echternach: Willibrord

 Located by the River Sauer, Echternach had originally been the site of a 1st-century Roman villa.
 By the 6th century, the estate had been passed to the see of Trier, who constructed a small monastery on the estate.
 In 698, Irmina of Oeren granted the Northumbrian missionary Willibrord, Bishop of Utrecht, land at Echternach to build a larger monastery, appointing Willibrord as abbot.
 In part, the choice was due to Willibrord's reputation as a talented proselytiser (he is known as the Apostle to the Frisians).

 Willibrord opened the first church at Echternach in 700 with financial backing from Pepin of Herstal.
 Pepin's son, Charles Martel, founder of the Carolingian dynasty, had his son Pepin the Short baptised at Echternach in 714.
 In addition to Carolingian support, Willibrord's abbey at Echternach had the backing of Wilfrid, with whom he had served at Ripon.
 Willibrord secured the backing of many Irish monks, who would become part of the first settlement at Echternach.

 Willibrord spent much time at Echternach, and died there in 739.
 Willibrord was buried in the oratory, which soon became a place of pilgrimage, particularly after he was canonised.
 In 751, Pepin declared the Abbey of Echternach a 'royal abbey', and granted it immunity.
+It became later an Imperial Abbey.